tock/tock-www/_posts/2017-09-26-talking-tock-28.md

 last minute sign-ups, we ended up with a 30-person room at capacity.
 From our informal survey of the room (a more formal one coming), there were folks from big companies (like Mozilla and Intel), small companies (like Helium), and no companies.
-It was a really greating meeting all of you, and thanks for turning up!
+It was a really great meeting all of you, and thanks for turning up!

 We went over the general design of Tock, then worked with [Hails]({{